 Before joining RAND, she worked on a joint USAID and NASA program to incorporate climate science and geospatial technologies in decision-making in governments to support resilience-building in agriculture, disaster management, public health, infrastructure, and natural resource management.
 Working closely with beneficiaries, science teams, and stakeholders, she introduced participatory planning methods and user-centered design in product development.
 She also conducted program evaluation, designed data collection methods, led capacity building and trainings, and managed IT projects.

-Among other areas, Patel has also worked on technology policy in Rwanda, Mauritius, Malawi, and Zambia; community-led water and sanitation in Guyana; primary health services in rural North Carolina; institutional policy and collaboration within US Government; and natural resource management around the world.
+Among other areas, Patel has also worked on technology policy in Rwanda, Mauritius, and Malawi; community-led water and sanitation in Guyana; primary health services in rural North Carolina; institutional policy and collaboration within US Government; and natural resource management around the world.

 Patel holds an M.P.A. from Harvard University and a B.A. in economics and international studies from the University of North Carolina at Chapel Hill.